oluwatimilehin/anchors/README.md

 An `Anchor` represents a node in the graph (or think of it like a cell in a spreadsheet) and you can define an updater function to create an `Anchor` from one or more Anchors.

-For a basic example, let's define an `Anchor` whose value is the sum of two other anchors.
+As a basic example, let's define an `Anchor` whose value is the sum of two other anchors.

 ````c++
 using namespace anchors;